Partners: a ‘must have’ for the working womanOct 25, 2018

 Sherrie had the first baby.
 Weeks before Connor was born, she gave me the shock and laugh of my life by lifting her maternity dress (a grey tent of a thing that we ceremoniously burned after-birth) to reveal a freakishly enormous belly the likes of which I hadn’t ever seen or imagined, in the elevator on our way to lunch.
 We emerged, ground floor level, rolling on our butts in the elevator, tears streaming down our faces, Sherrie unable to get up.

 After a brief maternity leave (that’s all we got back then) Sherrie returned to work and I watched, firsthand, the struggles of balancing a demanding job and a new baby.
 She made many trips down the hall to my office that year, and I dispensed many hugs and a lot of Kleenex.

 Eighteen months later, I became pregnant and Sherrie was the first to know.
 I hid my condition as long as I could, knowing that a second pregnant staffer would not go over well with our hostile manager, and I put my energy into devising a work-life balance plan more beneficial than Sherrie’s.

 It was a great one.
 Sherrie and I would job-share the management of the more senior team.
 We would each work three days a week, overlapping on Wednesdays.
-Xerox would get the benefit of our complimentary skills – two heads for the price of one! – and, potentially, double the success.
+Xerox would get the benefit of our complementary skills – two heads for the price of one! – and, potentially, double the success.
 It was a new way of addressing the female ‘brain drain’ that was plaguing U.S. corporations.
 If they adopted it, Xerox would be leading the way.
 It was a brilliant idea – and prudent.